saylordotorg/course_polsc411/Unit05.md

+---
+layout: default
+title: "POLSC402: Global Justice"
+course_description: "An examination of the methods in which economics and politics influence each other when creating policy.
+Focuses on the international organizations designed to facilitate global economic stability, including the World Trade Organization (WTO) and the International Monetary Fund (IMF)."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Human Rights and Basic Needs** <span id="5"></span> *While some insist that globalization has lifted millions of people out of poverty, others draw attention to the darker aspects of